§ Trust Spanning Protocol (TSP) Specification

 In TSP, these properties are defined within the context of a directional relationship formed by a pair of verifiable identifiers between a source and a destination endpoint.
 In this context, the source is also referred to as the sender and the destination as the receiver of a message.
 Authenticity is ascertained by the receiver, providing confidence that the received message remains unaltered and that the message genuinely originates from the sender.
 Confidentiality ensures that only the sender and receiver have access to the protected confidential payload data content.
 However, some parts of the message’s envelope, not shielded by confidentiality protection, can be observed and used to infringe upon privacy through traffic analysis, correlation or other exploitative means.
 TSP provides optional mechanisms to safeguard against these vulnerabilities.
 This specific type of protection is termed metadata privacy, differentiating it from the narrower understanding of privacy, which concerns the prevention of content exposure to unauthorized parties, synonymous with confidentiality.

 TSP messages always assure authenticity, optionally confidentiality, and if utilized, metadata privacy.
-The authenticity and confidentiality goals are achieved by a scheme combining a public key authenticated encryption (PKAE) and a signature.
+The authenticity and confidentiality goals are achieved by a scheme combining public key authenticated encryption (PKAE) and a signature.
 The metadata privacy protections are achieved by nested TSP messages and routed messages through intermediaries.

 § Use of Formats